Basheyev/Boson/README.md

 File accessed through aligned blocks of fixed size (pages) that loaded into the cache that implements LRU strategy (Least Recently Used).
-The element that hasn't been used for the longest time will be evicted from the cache.
+When CachedFileIO out of the cache page the cache page that hasn't been used for the longest time will be evicted from the cache.

 On every read operation CachedFileIO class looks up for page in the cache using hashtable O(1).
-If there is a cache hit copies requested data to the user buffer, otherwise load page to the cache from file, and copies to the user's buffer.
+If there is a cache hit copies requested data to the user buffer, otherwise loads page to the cache from file, and copies to the user's buffer.
 All recently loaded cache pages marked as "clean".